‘Vanderpump Rules’ Star Jax Taylor Calls Out Troll Who Wished Death On His Dog

 Jax Taylor of Vanderpump Rules has never shied away from calling out a troll on his Twitter or Instagram pages.
-The reality star regularly responds to his critics by telling them to unfollow him instead of throwing insults in his direction, or towards his fiancée Brittany Cartwright.
+The reality star regularly responds to his critics by telling them to unfollow him instead of throwing insults in his direction, or toward his fiancée, Brittany Cartwright.
 Today, however, Jax took things to the next level after an Instagram commenter left a message on one of his posts wishing his dog got hit by a car.

-Jax deleted his original Instagram post where he screenshotted the image of the nasty comment but kept the screenshot on his Twitter page.
+Jax deleted his original Instagram post where he screenshotted the image of the nasty comment, but kept the screenshot on his Twitter page.
 In a new Instagram post, Jax mentioned the commenter yet again in a detailed message to his followers.
 Jax’s fury was felt by all who read the post, which stated he would not tolerate bullying on his social media accounts, especially when those attacked are people and animals without voices.

 The second Instagram post from Jax was in defense of the now deleted post which saw some flack for the reality star.
 Fans began commenting on Jax’s post saying he was only enabling and redirecting bullying to the Instagram user who made the comment about his dog.
-According to comments from followers, the commenter’s personal Instagram page filled with hate from Jax’s fans, which caused the girl to delete her account.
+According to comments from followers, the commenter’s personal Instagram page was filled with hate from Jax’s fans, which caused the girl to delete her account.
 Not everyone agreed with his choice to publically call out the commenter.

 Everyone please take some time to go to @vanderpumpdogs and sign the petition against the Yulin dog meat festival.
 Today the festival started up again even though many dogs are being saved many are still being sold and tortured.
 It’s extremely sad we can not let this continue.
 Please do what you can for our furry little friends.
 Hug your pets and have a blessed day. ???? #pumprules @stopyulinforever @no_yulin #stop